Yusuf al-Qaradawi: Mawlid (Muhammad's birthday)

 Al-Qaradawi fully supported and advocated Mawlid.
 He said that to use the birth date of Muhammad in remembrance of his life story is not bid'ah.
 In fact, it is encouraged in Islam to do good action (Man Sanna Sunnatun Hassanah) based on a Sahih Hadith.
 And that Allah (God) himself has said in Al-Qur'an, Chapter 21, Verse 107:

 Al-Qaradawi explained that Allah (God) is talking about Muhammad's miracle birth as the verse mentions "sent you".
 In other words, his presence, his birth, his coming.
 A "mercy" (rahmah) to the worlds.
 Means mercy to all mankind.
 It means everything; all of his creations (all creatures).

-It's in this Sahih Hadith that Sheikh Prof. Dr. Yusuf al-Qaradawi emphasizes that good innovative actions are strongly encouraged as long as it doesn't go against the Sharia.
+It's in this Sahih Hadith that al-Qaradawi emphasizes that good innovative actions are strongly encouraged as long as it doesn't go against the Sharia.
 What more involving religion itself than worldly good deeds like holding an old person's hand while crossing the road guiding him/her to safety and many more.
 It's encouraging for both.
 He said these are the true meaning and emphasis of Islam, to be the religion of mercy (rahmah) and to do more good than just good so that others may lead by our good examples and that they may successively follows them till the End of Time.